What is Fixed Income?

 Given the risk profile of most start-ups, finding adequate interest in the market (and at borrower-friendly lending terms) is improbable.

-The most common examples of fixed income products consist of:
+The most common examples of fixed income products consist of the following:

 - Treasury Bills (T-Bills)